Particular/docs.particular.net/samples/step-by-step/sample.md

 - nservicebus/nservicebus-step-by-step-guide
 ---

-This sample illustrates basic NServiceBus concepts in a step-by-step fashion.
-Alternatively, the completed sample code can be downloaded above.
+WARNING: The completed sample code can be downloaded above but following this guide is strongly encouraged.

-## Concepts
+## Introduction

-The goal of this step-by-step sample is to show how to build a simple system that uses messaging to:
+This guide illustrates essential NServiceBus concepts by showing how to build a simple system that uses messaging to:

  * Send a command from a client to a server
  * Receive that message and process it on the server